Skip to content

 The Ocean

 Han Oak is part of Sandy Boulevard’s second micro restaurant pod, the Ocean.
-Grab a cocktail from Tropicale or classic Italian meatballs from 24th and Meatballs.
-Enjoy your selection at one of the plentiful outdoor tables and finish with a brown butter pecan or bourbon peach pie hole (a tasty cupcake-sized pie) at Pie Spot.
+Enjoy your selection at one of the plentiful outdoor tables, grab a cocktail from Tropicale, and finish with a brown butter pecan or bourbon peach pie hole (a tasty cupcake-sized pie) at Pie Spot.

 Rum Club